inet-framework/inet/showcases/ethernet/vlan/doc/index.rst

 .. **V2** Ethernet VLANs are created by assigning VLAN IDs to Ethernet frames.
 This is done by adding an extra header (802.1q header) containing a VLAN tag that stores the VLAN ID.
 Each frame can only be within one VLAN.
 The VLAN-aware parts of the network filter traffic at interfaces, based on VLAN ID.
 Packets without VLAN tags are considered to be part of the native VLAN.
 The VLAN mechanism removes connections from a physical network by filtering packets at the data link layer, but cannot create new connections.

 Ethernet VLANs are created by assigning VLAN IDs to Ethernet frames.
+Each frame can only be assigned to one VLAN.
 The VLAN-aware parts of the network can filter traffic at interfaces, based on VLAN ID.
-Each frame can only be assigned to one VLAN.

-.. - Packets without VLAN tags are considered to be part of the native VLAN. **TODO** not needed

-.. **TODO** in schematic none -> untagged

 .. **TODO** 802.1q nem header hanem tag...link a megfelelo message fileba 8021qtagheader.msg -> itt le van dokumentalva

-.. **V1** VLAN IDs are assigned by adding an extra header (802.1q header) to Ethernet frames.
-The header contains a VLAN tag that stores the VLAN ID.

 VLAN IDs are assigned by adding a VLAN tag (or 802.1Q tag) to Ethernet frames.
 This tag contains the VLAN ID.
 (For more information, see the Ieee8021qTagHeader.msg file).

 .. note:: The VLAN mechanism removes connections from a physical network (by filtering packets at the data link layer), but cannot create new connections.

-.. (typically Ethernet switches)

 ..
 Portions of the network which are VLAN-aware (i.e., IEEE 802.1Q conformant) can include VLAN tags.
 When a frame enters the VLAN-aware portion of the network, a tag is added to represent the VLAN membership.Each frame must be distinguishable as being within exactly one VLAN.
 A frame in the VLAN-aware portion of the network that does not contain a VLAN tag is assumed to be flowing on the native VLAN. (from Wikipedia). **TODO** is this needed?

 .. **TODO** "which can be allowed/disallowed..." too INET specific, not here; "remap", might be INET specific; wikipedia links?

-..
-Each interface has a set of allowed VLAN IDs.
-TODO place

-..  (which can be allowed/disallowed as well) TODO place

 ..
 Interfaces can also remap VLAN IDs.
 TODO place